 A fuel-security reliability review will utilize the following static inputs:

-Peak Load: This is calculated using the most recently available CELT Net 90/10 winter peak load (including the effects of energy efficiency) as presented to the Participants Advisory Committee (PAC) in the March timeframe, prior to the annual issuance of the CELT report on May 1.
+Peak Load: This is calculated using the draft CELT Net 90/10 winter peak load values (including the effects of energy efficiency) presented to the Planning Advisory Committee (PAC) during the spring of the year when the fuel security reliability review is performed, which is prior to the annual issuance of the final values in the CELT report released on May 1.

 Winter Energy Profile: The hourly system demand from the 2014/2015 winter will be used to create an hourly load shape by using the ratio of the CELT peak load for the relevant Capacity Commitment Period to the 2014/2015 winter peak load.
 The hourly temperature from the 2014/2015 winter will be used as the modeled hourly temperature.

-LDC Gas Demand: Set for modeled Capacity Commitment Period with future year total forecasted LDC gas demand held constant from last known Integrated Resource Plan based on vendor-supplied information annually.
+LDC Gas Demand: The LDC winter peak demand for the modeled Capacity Commitment Period will be set annually based on vendor supplied information with growth for the modeled period adjusted to not exceed the addition of any new gas supply capacity.
+The LDC winter peak demand shall be capped at the value utilized in the prior year’s fuel security reliability review (i.e., for the prior Capacity Commitment Period).
+Both New England and New Brunswick LDC gas demand shall be accounted for in the modelling.

 Pipeline Capacity: Set for modeled Capacity Commitment Period based on vendor-supplied information annually.